 U.S. securities markets like the New York Stock Exchange (NYSE) are open for regular trading from 9:30 a.m. to 4 p.m.
 Eastern Standard Time (EST).
 However, traders can also buy and sell securities on electronic exchanges before the regular trading day begins.
 These electronic exchanges (also called electronic communication networks, or ECNs) don’t have physical locations.
 In other words, buyers and sellers connect over a digital network.

+NYSE Arca is one such ECN.
+It was created when the NYSE merged with one of the early ECNs.
+Another ECN, Instinet, traces its beginning to the late 1960s.
 ECNs permit premarket trading during different hours.
 Some electronic exchanges accommodate trading as early as 4 a.m.
-Eastern Standard Time.
-However, most premarket trading in the United States takes place from 8 a.m. to 9:30 a.m.
-Eastern Standard Time.
+EST. However, most premarket trading in the U.S. takes place from 8 a.m. to 9:30 a.m.
+EST.

-Trading also takes place after the regular markets close.
+Trading can also take place after regular markets close.
 After-hours trading generally occurs from 4 p.m. to 6:30 p.m.
-Eastern Standard Time.
-However, after-hours trading may continue until the next morning on international exchanges.
+EST. However, after-hours trading may continue until the next morning on international exchanges.

-Some investors monitor premarket trading to see where the market and individual securities are headed when regular trading starts.
+Some investors monitor premarket trading to see where the market and individual securities are going when standard trading time starts.
 Changes in prices and trading volumes can foreshadow the rest of the day’s market events.